Lake Superior Sea Kayaking Tours, Lessons & Rentals

 Inflatable Kayak Rentals / Duckies

-These kayaks can be inflated in a matter of minutes at the start of the trip, which means you don’t need to have a pick-up truck or kayak racks to be able to transport them.
+These kayaks can be inflated in a matter of minutes at the start of the trip, which means you don’t need to have a large vehicle or kayak racks to be able to transport them.

 Another ease of using an inflatable kayak is that they are easier to paddle for beginners but, they are slower than a recreational kayak.
 They are best suited for paddling with the flow of water where paddling efficiency is not as important.

 Most often, kids can join adults in a tandem kayak and it’s best for them to sit in the front so you can keep an eye on what’s going on and help them paddle by providing guidance and instruction.
 But, when the kids become old enough or proficient enough at paddling and want their own kayaks, there are a few options available for them to enjoy their own journey.

 Check with the outfitter before renting a kids kayak to see which options they provide and it is crucial to know what the water conditions are like and make sure that it’s the best decision for the kids to paddle by themselves.

 How to Choose A Kayak to Rent